react-navigation/react-navigation.github.io/versioned_docs/version-8.x/params.md

 - `initial`
 - `state`

-You should avoid using these param names in your code unless navigating to a screen containing a nested navigator.
-Otherwise it will result in unexpected behavior, such as the screen not being able to access the params you passed.
-If you need to pass data to a nested screen, use a different names for the param.
+Avoid using these param names in your code.
+Trying to read these params in parent screens is not recommended and will cause unexpected behavior.

 ## What should be in params